Björn Bürger: Musical development

 In November 2012, at the age of 27, Bürger won the Bundeswettbewerb Gesang Berlin finals at the Komische Oper Berlin against eleven other young artists, endowed with €10,000.

 Three months later, together with the mezzo-soprano Dorottya Láng, Bürger received the Emmerich Smola prize, one of the highest endowed prizes for young singers.
 After a concert with the competition finalists in the Festhalle of Landau, the audience decided on the awarding of the prizes, which were associated with a concert engagement with the Deutsche Radio Philharmonie Saarbrücken Kaiserslautern.

-Bürger became a member of the Oper Frankfurt with the 2013/14 season.
+Bürger became a member of the Oper Frankfurt with the 2013-14 season.
 In November 2017 he was able to achieve a great personal success in the title role of the world premiere of Arnulf Herrmann's Der Mieter.
 According to the Frankfurter Allgemeine he completed a vocal acting tour de force, which he mastered intensely, in many different ways most impressively.“ He remained an ensemble member until 2018.

 In 2016 he first performed at the Glyndebourne Festival Opera in Rossini's Il Barbiere di Siviglia in the title role of Figaro.
 He returned the following year to appeared as Harlekin in Ariadne auf Naxos, and in 2019 for Papageno in Mozart's Die Zauberflöte.
-He performed as a guest in leading opera houses in Europe, such as Mozart's Don Giovanni at the Oslo Opera House, Wolfram von Eschenbach in Wagner's Tannhäuser at n Dutch National Opera, and Count Almaviva in Mozart's Le nozze di Figaro at La Monnaie in Brussels, among others.
+He performed as a guest in leading opera houses in Europe, such as Mozart's Don Giovanni at the Oslo Opera House, Wolfram von Eschenbach in Wagner's Tannhäuser at Dutch National Opera, and Count Almaviva in Mozart's Le nozze di Figaro at La Monnaie in Brussels, among others.

-With the 2019(20 season Bürger joined the ensemble of the Staatsoper Stuttgart, where he performed roles such as Posa in Verdi's Don Carlo, Belcore in Donizetti's L'elisir d'amore, Dr. Falke in Die Fledermaus bei Johann strauss, Count Almaviva in Mozart's Le nozze di Figaro, the title role of Don Giovanni, and Bill in Weill's Aufstieg und Fall der Stadt Mahagonny.
+For the 2019-20 season Bürger joined the ensemble of the Staatsoper Stuttgart, where he has performed roles such as Posa in Verdi's Don Carlo, Belcore in Donizetti's L'elisir d'amore, Dr. Falke in Die Fledermaus by Johann strauss, Count Almaviva in Mozart's Le nozze di Figaro, the title role of Don Giovanni, and Bill in Weill's Aufstieg und Fall der Stadt Mahagonny.